Nicolas De Santis

-Nicolas De Santis (born 18 March 1966) is an internet entrepreneur.
-He is the CEO of De Santis, a strategy consulting firm and technology incubator.
-In 2004 he became the President and secretary general of Gold Mercury International Award, a think tank and global governance award organisation founded in 1961.
+Nicolas De Santis (born 1966) is an Italian businessman.
+He launched the first digital currency of the web, beenz.com and co-founded travel portal opodo.
+He is the founder and chief disruption officer of Megavisionary Labs, an advisory firm and ventures incubator.
+In 2004 he became the president and secretary general of Gold Mercury International Award, a think tank and global governance award organisation founded in 1961 by his father.

-Early life
+Early life and education

-Nicolas De Santis is the son of Spanish actress Maria Cuadra and film producer Eduardo De Santis.
+Nicolas De Santis was born in Madrid, Spain in 1966.
+He is the son of Spanish actress Maria Cuadra and film producer Eduardo De Santis.
+As a child actor, he appeared in the Spanish movie Elisita.